dbltnk/participant-observer/design-doc.md

 ### VIII.
 Game Dynamic & Vibe

-* **Expected Dynamic:** The player attempts to survive by any means, which can inadvertently lead to the demise of other villagers (through resource depletion from communal/personal boxes or over-harvesting of plants and animals).
+* **V1 Expected Dynamic:** The player attempts to survive by any means, which can inadvertently lead to the demise of other villagers (through resource depletion from communal/personal boxes or over-harvesting of plants and animals).
-* **Vibe:** Slightly eerie, somber.
+* **V1 Vibe:** Slightly eerie, somber.
 More purgatory than a full-on fight for survival or a happy fantasy adventure.

+* **V2 Expected Dynamic:** The player becomes a **detective of survival**, observing patterns in villager behavior, resource growth, and environmental changes.
+Each seed presents unique challenges that require multiple playthroughs to understand.
+The goal shifts from simple survival to **community sustainability through knowledge**.
+* **V2 Vibe:** Mysterious, contemplative.
+A puzzle game disguised as a survival game, where the real challenge is understanding the world's hidden rules.

 ---